- Chart

 Weaknesses

-- Limited control over production activities
+- Lack of control over asset development and production strategies.

 Opportunities

-- Acquisition of additional royalty interests
+- Acquisition of additional royalty interests (though less common for trusts).

 Threats